Gemini in Java with Vertex AI and LangChain4j

 23

-With this AiServices approach is that you operate with strongly typed objects.
+With this AiServices approach you operate with strongly typed objects.
 You are not interacting directly with the LLM.
 Instead, you are working with concrete classes, like the Person record to represent the extracted personal information, and you have a PersonExtractor object with an extractPerson() method which returns a Person instance.
 The notion of LLM is abstracted away, and as a Java developer, you are just manipulating normal classes and objects.

 8. Structure prompts with prompt templates